 There are certain risks involved in investing in foreign securities.
 These risks include those resulting from political events (such as civil unrest, national elections and imposition of exchange controls), social and economic events (such as labor strikes and rising inflation), and natural disasters.
 Securities of foreign issuers may be less liquid and more volatile.
-Investing a significant portion of assets in one country or region may accentuate these risks.
+Investing in emerging markets or a significant portion of assets in one country or region may accentuate these risks.

-9. Federal Tax Information
+8. Federal Tax Information